 Mr. Weigel has applied his extensive knowledge of financial transactions to develop worldwide judgment enforcement strategies and has applied those strategies to bring cutting edge lawsuits to combat the sale of goods.
 Mr. Weigel has represented some of the world’s most well-known luxury brands in numerous trademark infringement matters, including Tiffany & Co., Gucci, Balenciaga, Bottega Veneta, Yves Saint Laurent, Nike, Chloë and Alfred Dunhill.

-Mr. Weigel was named a Law 360 “MVP” in Retail and E-Commerce for 2015 – one of three “elite attorneys” recognized – for his “successes in high-stakes litigation and complex global matters.”
+Recently, The Am Law Litigation Daily named Mr. Weigel as “Litigator of the Week” for obtaining a significant victory for Crystallex International Corporation.
+He was also named a Law 360 “MVP” in Retail and E-Commerce for 2015 – one of three “elite attorneys” recognized – for his “successes in high-stakes litigation and complex global matters.”
 The National Law Journal recognized Mr. Weigel as a “Top Litigator” in its annual “Winning: Top Litigators Tell Their Stories” feature, highlighting five attorneys “who prevailed during 2012 before a bench or jury trial.”
 Mr. Weigel was recognized for his successful defense of Artémis S.A. and its owner François Pinault in a complex, multi-year litigation stemming from the failure of the Executive Life Insurance Co.
 In addition, The Daily Journal recognized the complete defense verdict for Artémis S.A. as one of the “Top Ten Defense Verdicts of 2012.”

 Mr. Weigel has also represented both individuals and corporations in civil and criminal investigations pursued by both the Securities and Exchange Commission (SEC) and several U.S. Attorneys’ offices.